-WP3 will develop a comprehensive science-based framework for understanding and quantifying soil functions in relation to soil properties, land use, climate and soil management.
+The team is developing a comprehensive science-based framework for understanding and quantifying soil functions in relation to soil properties, land use, climate and soil management.
 As such, it connects the state-of-the-art data and knowledge in applied soil science (WP2) to a quantitative indicator framework ready and fit for use in soil and land use management systems and policy (WP4 and WP5).

-To meet this objective we will develop:
+To meet this objective we are developing:

 A statistical and mathematical framework for quantifying these soil functions, ultimately delivering sets of nested ‘proxy-indicator systems’ for these functions on different spatial (and temporal) scales.

 An operational framework for scaling and weighting information of different soil functions in the form of policy-oriented decision support tools, farmer oriented soil management tools, and infographics.